1968 Kentucky Wildcats football team

 The 1968 Kentucky Wildcats football team represented the University of Kentucky as a member of the Southeastern Conference (SEC) during the 1968 NCAA University Division football season.
 Led by seventh-year head coach Charlie Bradshaw, the Wildcats compiled an overall record of 3–7, with a mark of 0–7 in conference play, and finished tenth in the SEC.

+Bradshaw was fired after the season and replaced by Notre Dame defensive coordinator John Ray.